Group Life Insurance in Canada: What It Covers, How It Works and Is It Enough?

 Dependent Basic Life Insurance

-Dependent Basic Life covers the employee’s spouse and eligible dependent children under a separate, smaller benefit.
+Dependent Basic Life Insurance covers the employee’s spouse and eligible dependent children under a separate, smaller benefit.
 Dependent Life plans provide coverage in flat amounts only, and coverage for the spouse is generally higher than that available for children.

 Dependent Optional Life Insurance

 This layer allows an employee to purchase additional life insurance for their spouse and, in some cases, children.
-This is crucial for families where the loss of a spouse’s income or their contribution to the household (e.g., as a stay-at-home parent) would cause significant financial strain.
+This is crucial for families where the loss of a spouse’s income or their contribution to the household (e.g., as a stay-at-home parent) would cause significant financial strain.This coverage is entirely employee-paid.
+The employee can purchase it in units (e.g., units of $10,000) up to a plan maximum.

 How Coverage Amounts Are Determined